swatimani16/Naive-Bayes/README.md

  RoC and AUC has been asked to be plotted in the part 1 and part 4 of the question, thus they have been implemented and we have obtained the plot as shown in the report.

  References:

-Referred the slides used in the lecture by Professor Won Hwa Kim https://machinelearningmastery.com/naive-bayes-classifier-scratch-python/ https://github.com/odubno/GaussNaiveBayes/blob/master/gauss_nb.py
+https://machinelearningmastery.com/naive-bayes-classifier-scratch-python/
+https://github.com/odubno/GaussNaiveBayes/blob/master/gauss_nb.py
 https://docs.scipy.org/doc/numpy-1.14.0/reference/generated/numpy.random.normal.html